zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    raised.

-   :c: The connection.
+   :param c: The connection.

-   :a: The analyzer that was scheduled for the connection with the
+   :param a: The analyzer that was scheduled for the connection with the
       :zeek:id:`Analyzer::schedule_analyzer` call.
 When the event is raised, that analyzer will already have been activated to process the connection.
 The ``count`` is one of the ``ANALYZER_*`` constants, e.g., ``ANALYZER_HTTP``.